binkley/wrong-place-wrong-time/homebrewery-part-1.md

 ## Prologue

-Welcome to _Wrong Place, Wrong Time_. <br>
-_Hail, and well met!_
+Welcome, _Hail, and well met!_

-This crossover adventure draws inspiration from the legendary stories of **Fafhrd and the Gray Mouser**&mdash;classic swords&amp;sorcery fantasy&mdash;and from the **Forgotten Realms**, a classic campaign setting for D&amp;D.
+This crossover adventure draws inspiration from the legendary stories of **Fafhrd and the Gray Mouser**&mdash;classic Swords &amp; Sorcery fantasy&mdash;and from the **Forgotten Realms**, a classic fantasy setting for D&amp;D and novels.
-In this crossover, you play well-known characters of **Nehwon** but in **Faerûn** for an adventure that promises danger, deception, the new and unexpected.
+In this crossover, you play the well-known characters of **Nehwon** but in **Faerûn** for an adventure that promises danger, deception, and the new and unexpected.

-You are **Gaffard**, a youthful barbarian from the icy wilds of the **Spine of the World**, and **The Fey Pouncer**, a subtle rogue from the far south, and adventure together in **Waterdeep**, the _City of Splendors_, strengthening your bond of friendship while fighting false accusal of foul deeds.
+You are **Gaffard**, a youthful barbarian from the icy wilds of the **Spine of the World**, and **The Fey Pouncer**, a subtle rogue from the far south, and adventuring together in **Waterdeep**, the _City of Splendors_, forging your bond of friendship while avoiding the City Watch.

 The adventure style is a mixture of "sandbox" and "railroad":
-There are plot points where the DM may gently guide you, but you have options, and those affect where things go.
+There are plot points where the DM may guide you, but _the world is your mollusc_.
 Don't feel limited!

-\page

-## Setting
+## Setting & Scenario

-Within **Waterdeep’s** bustling **Dock Ward**, your heroes encounter danger, intrigue, and reward.
+Within **Waterdeep’s** bustling **Dock Ward**, your heroes encounter danger, intrigue, and opportunity.

-Built atop a vast plateau along the northern Sword Coast, Waterdeep is a bustling, crowded, busy mercantile city where coin is king.
+Built atop a vast plateau along the northern Sword Coast, Waterdeep is a bustling, smelly, crafty mercantile city where coin is king.
-Waterdhavians live life at a fast pace, and despite their fervent work ethic, they rarely miss an opportunity to celebrate, with festivals often going on all day and all night.
+Waterdhavians live life at a fast pace, and despite their fervent work ethic, they rarely miss an opportunity to celebrate&mdash;or at least watch: frequent inexplicable festivals&mdash;bright, grim, or just confusing&mdash;happen day or night for no obvious reason.
-In Waterdeep, wealth brings respect, respect earns influence, and influence is power.
+In Waterdeep, wealth brings respect, respect earns influence, and influence is power while it lasts.

-Blending classic fantasy with city street gritty noir, you are fast friends alone in a new, sprawling city, and might encounter fights or opportunities.
-You took a small top-floor apartment, shabby and drafty, in the down-at-heel Dock Ward, many flights up from the street&mdash;but it was cheap and hidden from prying eyes, official ones at least.
+You found yourself fast friends after a barroom brawl over spilled drinks and the bill, natural allies by circumstance and inclination.

+The _Dock Ward_ is well-known as a district in Waterdeep both unsavory and dangerous.
+In it you find bawdy taverns, shady shops, dark winding alleyways, and all manner of ruffians and ne’er-do-wells.
+Much of the poor live here, victims and villains alike.
+Warehouses, poorhouses, and tenements dominate.
+The streets are steep and narrow; signs or guideposts are rare but you two know your way.

 ## To the Players

-The Dock Ward is well-known as a district in Waterdeep both unsavory and dangerous.
-In it you find bawdy taverns, shady shops, dark, winding alleyways and all manner of ruffians and ne’er-do-wells.
-Much of the poor live here, victims and villains alike.
-Warehouses, poorhouses and tenements dominate.
-The streets are steep and narrow; signs or guideposts are rare but you know your way.
-Near Snail Street is your shabby 3rd-floor flop on Dust Alley&mdash;a bolthole good enough for your needs.
+Near _Snail Street_ is your shabby 3rd-floor flop on _Dust Alley_&mdash;a
+bolthole good enough for your needs.
+Together you took a top-floor apartment in the down-at-heels _Dock Ward_&mdash;cheap, drafty, and hidden from official eyes though many flights up after a night's drinking.

-After a _long conversation_ with Mrs. Hattrick, your landlady, you seek relief.
+After a _long conversation_ with **Mrs. Hattrick**, your nosey landlady, you seek relief.
-Everything is muddy or wet from the late afternoon rain, and through clouds a low, waning, gibbous moon shines pale yellow somewhat illuminating the street.
+Everything is muddy or wet from the late afternoon rain, and through clouds a low, waning, gibbous moon shines pale yellow, dimly illuminating the street.
 A good night to spend in a festhall or tavern or both.

-After enjoying _Three Pearls Nightclub_ (and some burlesque), it is after midnight, and you continue to the Bloody Fist about a block from the festhall and across Snail Street.
+After enjoying _Three Pearls Nightclub_ (and some burlesque), it is after midnight, and you continue to the _Bloody Fist_ about a block from the festhall, and across _Snail Street_.
-One-Eyed Jukk&mdash;a popular fence for armor and weapons&mdash;hawks his wares, but even at his "low, low" prices, it is too rich for you.
+One-Eyed Jukk&mdash;a popular fence for armor and weapons&mdash;hawks his wares, but even at his "low, cut me own throat" prices, it is too rich for you.

-#### What do you do?
+## What do you do?

-Later still in the small hours, and both a little tipsy, you step out onto Snail Street to head back home while pulling up your cloaks against the cold damp.
+Later still in the small hours, and both a little tipsy, you step out onto _Snail Street_ to head back home while pulling your cloaks tighter against the cold damp.

+{{note
-A Gnome lad or laddie in rags sits aside the street, eyes you warily, and asks for "a little coin for my poor mother".
+A Gnome urchin in rags sits by the street, eyes you as a mark, and asks for "a little coin for my poor mother, don't'cha know".
+}}

-As you regard the seeming vagrant, two hooded figures&mdash;one quite tall, one quite short&mdash;rush past you down the street toward the docks; their faces are hidden, but they leave an impression in your mind.
+As you regard the vagrant, two hooded figures&mdash;one quite tall, one quite short&mdash;rush past you down the street toward the docks; their faces are hidden, but they leave an impression in your mind.
-You spot the shorter one tossing something small and dark against a nearby recessed doorway.
+You spot the shorter figure tossing something small and dark against a nearby recessed doorway.

-/page
+\page

 ## To the Actor-Manager